 4. They’re Less Durable

 An uninsulated garage door is hollow.
 A single-layer door won’t even have an inside face.
 This feature means the door is more likely to dent.
-Continually hitting your garage floor may cause extra wear.
+Continually hitting your garage floor may cause extra wear, especially if it doesn’t have a protective floor coating.
 Tapping the door with your car or a soccer ball might also leave a dent.

 5. They’re Noisier